 Some of the most common causes of serious eye infection include:

 Ocular histoplasmosis syndrome (OHS): Histoplasmosis is a fungal infection of the lungs, which is caught by inhaling spores.
 It's common in river valleys around the world.
-It's far more common in the US than in Canada, and is concentrated in the area known as the Bible Belt (called the "Histo Belt" by eye doctors).
-Over 90% of adults in the southeastern US have had histoplasmosis, which usually causes no symptoms.
+It's far more common in the US than in Canada, and is concentrated in the Midwestern states located in the Ohio and Mississippi River valleys.
+Approximately 60% to 90% of people living in these areas have been exposed to the fungus during their lifetime.
+Most infections do not cause symptoms and resolve on their own.
 In a small fraction of cases, the fungus migrates to the retina many years or decades later.
 Once there, it damages the retina, particularly the macula (the vital centre part where the vision cells are most concentrated).
 It causes symptoms and retinal decay very similar to macular degeneration, and can destroy the central part of the field of vision.
-People of African descent are largely immune.
 Although only a tiny minority of people with histoplasmosis go on to suffer OHS, the fungus is so common that OHS is a significant infectious cause of legal blindness in Americans between the ages of 20 to 40 years.
+Anyone with a history of histoplasmosis should see a doctor if they notice any changes in their vision.

-Chlamydia and gonorrhea: These extremely common sexually transmitted infections (STIs) can cause conjunctivitis, though they don't usually cause serious damage to the eye in adults.
-The infection gets into the eye either directly through genital fluids such as semen, or when infected people rub their eyes after handling infected genital areas.
+Chlamydia and gonorrhea: These extremely common sexually transmitted infections (STIs) can also cause conjunctivitis.
+The infection gets into the eye either directly through genital fluids such as semen, or when infected people rub their eyes after touching infected genital areas.
 Babies born to genitally infected women are at especially high risk of eye infection.
 Neisseria gonorrheae is one of the few bacteria capable of penetrating the protective layers of the eye, causing inner-eye infection.

 Herpes simplex: This widely prevalent virus can be caught as a skin disease (cold sores) or as an STI.
-Herpes viruses can infect the eye in the same way as chlamydia or gonorrhea.
-Like these diseases, herpes can cause pitting and ulceration of the cornea.
+Herpes viruses can infect the eye by touching an active lesion (cold sore or blister) then touching the eye.
+Herpes infections in the eye tend to infect the top layer but it can cause pitting and ulceration of the cornea.
 Chronic herpes infection, which is uncommon, can cause acute retinal necrosis (ARN), particularly in men.
 This causes a major destruction of retinal tissue, and causes dramatic damage to vision.
-About 15% of people with chronic ocular herpes simplex lose some vision.
+Herpes simplex keratitis is a major cause of blindness worldwide.

 Shingles (herpes zoster, varicella zoster): Shingles are a reactivation of the virus that initially causes chickenpox.
 The sores known as shingles are infectious and can cause chickenpox in others.
 They can also cause ocular infection if you touch the eyes after touching a sore.
 While herpes simplex is the leading cause of acute retinal necrosis in the young, varicella zoster is the leading cause in people over 50 years of age because shingles is more common in this age group.

 Bacterial keratitis: This is an infection of the cornea by common bacteria found on the skin and in the mouth and nose.
 Normally, these bacteria can't penetrate the outer layer of the eye, and cause only conjunctivitis.
-However, eye injury, lack of oxygen due to contact lenses, or a weak immune system can all facilitate entry into the cornea, the clear layer in the front of the eye.
+However, eye injury, lack of oxygen due to contact lenses, infection from using contact lenses too long, or a weak immune system can all facilitate entry into the cornea, the clear layer in the front of the eye.
 Fungi can cause fungal keratitis under similar circumstances.

 Infections that can cause conjunctivitis or keratitis (inflammation of the cornea) include: